 Ulceration or fissuring may occur.

 Depression and personality disorders have been reported commonly in association with factitial exfoliative cheilitis.
-However the cheilitis itself can be of such unpleasant appearance that the patient avoids social situations, contributing to mood disturbance.
+However, the cheilitis itself can be of such an unpleasant appearance that the patient avoids social situations, contributing to mood disturbance.

 How is exfoliative cheilitis diagnosed?

 As exfoliative cheilitis can look similar to other conditions, tests are required to exclude these other conditions and secondary infection.

 - Swabs should evaluate for candida and Staphylococcus aureus.

 - A biopsy should be done but histopathology may be nonspecific.

 Exfoliative cheilitis is a diagnosis of exclusion and there is no specific diagnostic test for it.
 A careful psychiatric assessment can be especially helpful as treatment of an associated mood or anxiety disorder has been reported to also improve factitial exfoliative cheilitis.